-Since Artscape Daniels Launchpad reopened, many members have been appreciating the reconfigured Creative Studios, particularly the Woodworking Studio which has been expanded to include three workstations for constructing larger structures.
+Since Artscape Daniels Launchpad reopened, many members have been appreciating the reconfigured Creative Studios, particularly the Woodworking Studio which has been expanded to include four workstations for constructing larger structures.
 One such member, Jeremy Joo, a furniture maker and founder of JDH Projects, frequents the space.

 “My first foray into the furniture world started when I apprenticed under a master artisan from Milan who was willing to teach me here, although my interest in it started much earlier,” recalls Jeremy Joo.

 “My master is Diego Valotti, a furniture conservator and restorer, whose work and clients would drop most people’s jaws.
 He taught me everything I know about restoration, and now he’s an uncle to me.
 When it comes to furniture design, I’m self-taught.”

 Jeremy Joo launched his company, JDH Projects in 2018, designing gorgeous and practical wood furniture with the design philosophy that states:

 In a world full of falsehood and pretention, there must be a change in how things are made and enjoyed.
 There is no enjoyment in an object poorly made, or a ceremony improperly practiced, or a moment wastefully experienced.
 Objects and works meant to be used must be made with the end practicality and enjoyment in mind, and not the frivolity and meaninglessness of much that is currently available.

 Inspired by Korean characters, his 2019 Stool Collection is designed around the cube and features eight different stools that can be combined or used individually as a stool, table or bench.